Farrer & Co London office

 The Legal Cheek View

 Stability is the watchword here — the firm had someone named Farrer as a partner at all times between 1769 and 1999 and has been in the same office in Lincoln’s Inn Fields for 200 years.
 (Admittedly, some of the 450 staff work elsewhere in Holborn these days.)
-Farrer experienced change in May 2023 when Anne-Marie Piper retired from the firm and handed the senior partner reins to disputes specialist Jeremy Gordon.
+Farrer experienced change a couple of years back when Anne-Marie Piper retired from the firm and handed the senior partner reins to disputes specialist Jeremy Gordon.
 During her tenure, Anne-Marie led the firm through a period of significant growth, with profits and headcount increasing 38% and 24% respectively.
-May also saw the passing of Sir Matthew Farrer, who took over the firm in 1964 following his father’s retirement and advised the late Queen and her family until his retirement in the mid-1990s.
+2023 also saw the passing of Sir Matthew Farrer, who took over the firm in 1964 following his father’s retirement and advised the late Queen and her family until his retirement in the mid-1990s.
 He died at 93 following a short illness.
-And speaking of those Royal connections; rumour has it the late Prince Philip reportedly spoke with lawyers from Farrer & Co over the characterisation of him in Netflix hit The Crown
+And speaking of those Royal connections; rumour has it the late Prince Philip reportedly spoke with lawyers from Farrer & Co over his characterisation in Netflix hit The Crown.

 The firm prides itself on building “long relationships” with clients — it got off to a good start with high-end bank Coutts in 1788, for instance.
 If that all sounds a bit stuffy, remember that it works in your favour: the firm has high retention rates, typically keeping over 90% of its final-seat trainees.
-And the firm is working increasingly hard to modernise its image — the 2016 rebranding (which featured the curation of a bespoke contemporary art collection for display across the firm’s website and marketing materials) has been followed by a refurbishment of the firm’s office in 2021, two developments which were met with praise by insiders.
+And the firm is working increasingly hard to modernise its image.

 Continue reading

 Farrer & Co know what they’re good at, and they’re adept at passing on the accumulated centuries of know-how — insiders describe the training as “exceptional”.
-The firm reportedly places emphasis on recognising that the trainees are “the future of the firm”, and the smaller size of the trainee cohort (the firm takes on up to 10 trainees a year) means that there is “lots of responsibility” on offer.
+The firm reportedly places emphasis on recognising that the trainees are “the future of the firm”, and the smaller size of the trainee cohort (the firm takes on around 10 trainees a year) means that there is “lots of responsibility” on offer.
+Rookies tell Legal Cheek that they are given mandatory and voluntary sessions “which cover everything from basic law to how the finances of the firm are run” and can also suggest additional sessions based on their experiences.

 The quality of work is another area exalted by the trainees.
 Their comments speak for themselves: “Farrer boasts some of the most interested and exciting clients — in turn, the work they provide us with is often quirky, unconventional and challenging.
 It’s one of the great perks of being here”, one trainee boasts, with another adding that “Some trainee tasks are inevitably administrative, however, fee earners will often be keen to get you involved with more interesting tasks wherever possible.
 At the very least, supervisors will provide context for the work you are doing to demonstrate how you are contributing to the team.”
 Many applauded the level of confidence the firm has in its trainees, with one saying: “I felt completely trusted from day one by supervisors, from the most senior partners in the firm down to NQ, there is a real institutional memory of what it is like to be a trainee and so we are expected and trusted to do real work.”
 As one trainee put it: “Sometimes I have to pinch myself that I get to work on some really high profile and interesting matters, many of which are reported in the press.”

 It appears the supportive atmosphere extends across the firm: “Everyone in the firm is approachable and friendly regardless of superiority or whether you have been formally introduced to them or not” one rookie tells Legal Cheek.
 Another more cheeky insider reports that “even the most exalted give their time generously”!
+The open-plan office is said to help trainees quickly build rapport and ease their initial jitters.
+This environment allows them to become comfortable enough to casually “grab a coffee or a Greggs with the partners”.
 This appears to be the case both inside and outside of the office, with the “friendly and supportive” partners holding a reputation for being “generally willing to put their card behind the bar for team drinks”.
 Unsurprisingly, this does not go unappreciated…

 Speaking of the office, it’s probably everything you imagine when you think of a firm with roots as old as Farrer & Co has.
 Situated at the historic Lincoln’s Inn Fields, the firm can trace its origins at the current site as far back as the 18th century.
 The “beautiful old building” in which the office is housed is certainly a plus for trainees, who describe it as “transmitting a sense of the firm’s history,” and, “much more eye-catching than those dull metallic city skyscrapers”.
-Inside, the vibe is more “modern”, having been refurbished in 2021 to include more open plan office space (as well as the new canteen and lounge space).
-There is talk of the “long-awaited” restaurant opening its doors soon, though no one seems to know quite when.
+The firm is equipped with a “more modern suite of client meeting rooms” to reflect its diversifying client base, with the main office part of the building described as “practical and bright”.

 Sadly, if you’re looking to spend some of your training contract in an office that isn’t Farrer & Co’s, you may be out of luck.
-Opportunities seem to be few and far between since Covid struck, but previous survey respondents report stints with the Premier League football club (West London, natch) and the PGA European Tour.
-Hopefully they’ll return soon!
+Opportunities seem to be few and far between, but previous survey respondents report stints with the Premier League football club (West London, natch) and the PGA European Tour.

 And this historic firm is making sure it’s fit for survival for another 300 years with numerous ESG commitments, including those centred on diversity and inclusion.
 The office houses a privacy room for nursing parents, as well as a wellness and multi-faith room.
 “Continuous improvement in environmental performance” was central to the office redevelopment plans, with an emphasis placed on creating workspaces better suited to employee needs in an increasingly digital world.
 When it comes to green credentials employees seem pleased with the effort being put in, with one saying: “Crucially it’s not all talk and certainly moving in the right direction, a place I am proud to work.”